jbrightuniverse/hungarianalg/README.md

 A Python 3 implementation of the Hungarian Algorithm for optimal matching in bipartite weighted graphs.

-Based on the graph theory implementation in (these notes)[http://www.cse.ust.hk/~golin/COMP572/Notes/Matching.pdf] combined with the matrix interpretation in (these notes)[https://montoya.econ.ubc.ca/Econ514/hungarian.pdf].
+Based on the graph theory implementation in [these notes](http://www.cse.ust.hk/~golin/COMP572/Notes/Matching.pdf) combined with the matrix interpretation in [these notes](https://montoya.econ.ubc.ca/Econ514/hungarian.pdf).

-For a detailed overview, see (this Jupyter notebook)[https://github.com/jbrightuniverse/Hungarian-Algorithm-No.-5/blob/main/HungarianAlgorithm.ipynb].
+For a detailed overview, see [this Jupyter notebook](https://github.com/jbrightuniverse/Hungarian-Algorithm-No.-5/blob/main/HungarianAlgorithm.ipynb).

 # Usage